onevcat/UniWebView-Docs/docs/api/UniWebViewAuthenticationFlowGitHub.md

 This implementation follows the flow described [here](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps).

-See the [OAuth 2.0 Support](/guide/oauth2.html) for a more detailed guide of authentication in UniWebView.
+See the [OAuth 2.0 Support](/guide/oauth2.html) and [OAuth 2.0 with GitHub](/guide/oauth2-github.html) for a more detailed guide of authentication in UniWebView.

 To allow the GitHub flow working, at least you need these steps: